erenyusufduran/path/11-golang/01-course/README.md

 }
 ```

-The only problem we'll now have is that we can't really wait for the error channel, because we could duplicate this for loop, go through all the error channels then also use it.
+The only problem we'll now have is that *we can't really wait for the error channel*, because we could duplicate this for loop, go through all the error channels then also use it.
 You'll see that now the program won't work as expected.

 ```go
 for _, errorChan := range errorChans {